cloudbees-days/Rollout-Workshop-Steps/full-stack-feature-flags.md

 Inside the experiment details, hit the "Platform Management" button in the top right.
 ![Platform management button](img/28.png)

 In there you can toggle which platform you want this experiment to control, with all platforms being enabled by default.
-We will not be changing anything in this viiew, this was just to show that the multiFlag experiment in the dashboard will control both platforms.
+We will not be changing anything in this view, this was just to show that the multiFlag experiment in the dashboard will control both platforms.
 Go ahead and click cancel.
 ![Platform management view](img/29.png)

 Finally we will set the default behavior of the flag to "true" and then we will click on "Update Audience" on the bottom right.